 Cursor

 Same API as the core createCursor plugin, but cursor positions are shared across instances via Redis.
-Each instance throttles locally (same leading/trailing edge logic as the core), then relays broadcasts through Redis pub/sub so subscribers on other instances see cursor updates.
+Each instance broadcasts through its local scheduler, then relays the cadence-aligned update / bulk / remove frames through Redis pub/sub so subscribers on other instances see cursor updates in lockstep with local ones.

-When to use over the built-in plugin: The core cursor plugin broadcasts positions only to clients on the local process.
+When to use over the built-in plugin: the core cursor plugin only broadcasts to clients on the local process.
 In a multi-instance setup, users on different instances would not see each other’s cursors.
-The Redis version relays updates through pub/sub and stores positions in a shared hash.
+The Redis version relays updates through pub/sub, stores positions in a shared hash for SSR / late-joiner snapshots, and merges peer-relayed cursors with local ones before the next flush so subscribers see one drift-corrected frame per cycle regardless of worker count.

 Setup